Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-2-start.md

 # Exercise 2 - Hello Redis Spring Boot world!
 Enough CLI, time to start writing an actual application!
 In this exercise we'll build a basic Spring Boot app to interact with Redis from your Java application.
+For this exercise, the difficulty will be ramped up a little, so we're not telling you exactly what to type, but we expect you to do some searching yourself.
+If you're stuck, don't dwell too long on it.
+Instead, check out the hints, the solution or call out one of the instructors, who will be quite happy to help!

 ## Goal